-Those interested in the degree program are encouraged to email Janet Reagan, Ph.D, Health Administration Graduate Coordinator, or call her office at 818-677-2298.
-Or, call the Health Sciences main office at 818-677-3101.
+Those interested in the degree program are encouraged to email Dr. Brian Malec, Health Administration Graduate Coordinator.

-Students may enter the program in the fall semester.
-Applicants to the graduate program must meet the requirements of the university's graduate programs and those of the Master of Science in Health Administration program.
+Students only enter the program in the fall semester.
+Applicants to the graduate program must meet the requirements for admission to the University's graduate programs and those additional requirements of the Master of Science in Health Administration program.

 Education Financing Opportunities

 The University makes a full range of assistance available to students.
-For information, visit the CSUN Financial Aid website or call 818-677-3000.
+For information, visit the Financial Aid web site or call (818) 677-3000.